 PCOD- Polycystic ovarian Disease has become run-of-the-mill factor among many women.
 One out of 10 women faces the issue of PCOD.
 Women, who are in the group of PCOD, have hormonal imbalance or disorder.
 By the latest research, it has been found that 116 million women worldwide affects from PCOD syndrome.

-What is PCOD problem?
+?
 During PCOD issue, hormonal level is imbalanced and due to this misbalancing of the hormones, matured eggs are collected in the ovaries and unable to get unleashed, these in future may become cysts and hence the cycle goes, making more and more cysts in the ovaries; this is the major cause of those women who are infertile due to PCOD issue.
 Insulin diet, hormonal disturbances and stress lead to PCOD issue.